 Medical School: University of Colorado

 One of Bela’s happiest memories is growing up in University Family Housing in Boulder, Colorado, where Bela’s mother studied computer science.
-As a child, Bela loved dance Bharatnatyam (Indian classical) and math.
-Bela chose the University of Colorado for college so she could stay near her mother and her sister.
-There, Bela’s experiences in gender violence prevention, sexual health education, and a summer camp for kids with cancer inspired her to shave off her long locks and apply to medical school.
+As a child, Bela loved to dance Bharatnatyam (Indian classical) and math.
+Bela attended the University of Colorado for college so she could stay near her mother and her sister.
+There, Bela’s experiences in gender violence prevention, sexual health education, and a summer camp for kids with cancer inspired her to apply to medical school.
 At the University of Colorado School of Medicine, Bela was a member of the Urban Underserved Track.
 She helped start a Community Based Participatory Research project on perceived racial discrimination in health care.
 For this project she worked collaboratively with a group of Denver/Aurora community members of color to document people’s stories and develop action plans to reduce the effects of discrimination.
 Bela also met her husband and co-intern Stephen in medical school.
-She has introduced Stephen to new dance moves and trained him to eat spicier food.
-Stephen has introduced Bela to cycling and trained her to climb tall mountains.
-When it came time to choose a residency program, Bela was so impressed with the learning opportunities and people at TFM and the dedication to the underserved that she decided to leave behind the home she loves in Colorado for her residency training.
-Bela is extremely grateful for the excellent training opportunities in Tacoma and supportive co-residents and faculty.
+When it came time to choose a residency program, Bela was so impressed with the learning opportunities, OB training, and people at TFM and the dedication to the underserved that she decided to leave behind the home she loves in Colorado for her residency training.
+Bela is grateful for the excellent training opportunities in Tacoma and supportive co-residents and faculty.

 Home Town: Othello, Washington